For Children, Teens, and Parents

 Therapy Can Help You And Your Child Work Together To Manage Their Chronic Illness

-When I’m working with kids, the main focus of therapy is often the connection between their mental health and their chronic illness.
-I’ll help them understand how anxiety and depression can worsen health outcomes and vice versa.
-Additionally, we’ll look at how they are coping and adjusting, how comfortable they feel sharing their struggles with others, and how their diagnosis has affected their plans and hopes for the future.
+When working with children and teens, the main focus of therapy is often the connection between mental health and chronic illness.
+Dr. Anna helps them understand how anxiety and depression can worsen health outcomes and vice versa.
+Sessions also explore how they are coping and adjusting, how comfortable they feel sharing their struggles with others, and how their diagnosis has affected their plans and hopes for the future.

 For instance, a child who needs insulin might think “My friends will think I’m weird if they see me take my insulin, so I’ll take it later.”
 In this way, their difficulty adhering to a regimen is likely tied to worries about what other people think of them.
 CBT can help kids identify their worries and replace negative thoughts with more balanced thinking, allowing them to feel better about themselves and their condition.

-How I Help Parents Support Their Children And Increase Their Self-Compassion
+How Dr. Anna Helps Parents Support Their Children And Build Self-Compassion

 Oftentimes, this means working through feelings of guilt and regret.
 When you’re parenting a child with a chronic illness, it’s easy to blame yourself for your child’s struggles.
 You might ask yourself: What if I had just brought them to get evaluated sooner?
 What if I made the wrong dietary or lifestyle choices for them?
 These thoughts are normal.
 Therapy can help you be kind to yourself and understand that you’re doing the best you can.